chandralek/mysql/README.md

   - rating service

-So we need to load that schema into database.
+So we need to load that schema into database, So those applications will dectect them and